CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 * **Access control lists:** Access control lists (ACLs) work on buckets, not objects.
 With ACLs, you can share your data in a limited manner to other projects.
 You can e.g. grant a collaboration project authenticated read access to your datasets.

- * **Temporary public links** can be created with [s3cmd](./s3_client.md#temporory-urls) .
-Thes kind of links can be used in cases where data needs to be accessed over the internet without credentials, but is not supposed to remain publicly accessible.
+ * **Temporary signed links** can be created with [s3cmd](./s3_client.md#publising objects-temporarily.with-signed-urls) .
+Thes kind of links can be used in cases where the data needs to be accessed over the internet without credentials, but is not supposed to remain publicly accessible.

  * **Public:** You can also have ACLs granting public read access to data, which is useful e.g. for permanently sharing public scientific results or public datasets.